anuragkar09/anuragkar09.github.io/_pages/about.md

 I'm a PhD student in Computer Science at Georgia Tech.
 I'm currently working with [Prof. Hyesoon Kim](https://www.cc.gatech.edu/~hyesoon/) in the [HPArch Lab](http://hparch.gatech.edu) at Georgia Tech.
 My main area of interest is architectural security and computer architecture in general.

+### Research

+I'm interested in working at the intersection of computer architecture and hardware security, specifically in the area of side-channel attacks and defenses as well as memory safety.
+My recent work involves mitigating timing based side-channel attacks on the interconnect using a randomization based system-level approach.
+This paper is currently under submission at a conference awaiting reviews.
+I am currently also looking into GPU accelerated RowHammer attacks and their defenses, as well as potential defenses for PACMAN-style speculative execution attacks.

 ### More About Me